We offer MPhil and PhD programmes in Law and Criminology

 All registered PhD students are eligible to apply to the Department for research support and research training costs.
 This may cover, for example, travel and other expenses for research trips to libraries, archives, museums, etc.; expenses related to attending academic conferences where you are giving a paper; or the costs of training in a skill necessary for your research, such as enrolling in a language or other skills course for which no provision exists in the university.
 Individual requests are usually limited to £250.

-Visit the Student Based Services website for details on other funding sources for PhD applicants and registered students.
+Visit the Student and Education Services website for details on other funding sources for PhD applicants and registered students.

 How to Apply